MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 > [!IMPORTANT]
 >
-> This article is work in progress.
+> Stop here.
+This article is work in progress.
 Check back on updates.
 >

 Additional Azure Policy application